 As described on the Matrix Geometry page, Panorama scales the objects in the matrix frame to fit inside the items in the matrix.
 If the matrix frame is wider than the matrix object, everything will be “smushed” to fit into the item.
-In the image below, you can clearly see how the star is distored to fit.
-The dimensions of the text display objects are also distored, but the text itself isn’t (it is simply cut off).
+In the image below, you can clearly see how the star is distorted to fit.
+The dimensions of the text display objects are also distorted, but the text itself isn’t (it is simply cut off).

-In a situation like this, you would probably prefer that the objects in the frame not be distored, but instead have them scroll horizontally within the matrix.
+In a situation like this, you would probably prefer that the objects in the frame not be distorted, but instead have them scroll horizontally within the matrix.
 The first step is to turn off the scaling, which is done by setting the Elasticity to None.
 Now the contents of the frame aren’t “smushed” any more – instead they are cut off.

 The final step is to enable the Horizontal scroll bar.

 You can switch into data mode to try out the horizontal scroll bar.

 To add a header to a matrix, you must add a second Report Tile Object to the form.
 The easiest way to do that is usually to select the original tile and its contents and hold down the Option key while dragging it.
 This creates a copy of the original tile.

 Now I select just the new copy of the matrix frame, and change the type to Matrix Frame Header.